Northern Moor tram stop

 Northern Moor is a tram stop for Phase 3b of the Manchester Metrolink.
 It opened on 3 November 2014. and is on the Airport Line on Sale Road.
 The tram stop is on the Northern Moor / Sale Moor border.

 Services

-Trams run every 10 minutes between 06:00-19:00 north to Victoria and south to Manchester Airport.
-Between 19:00 and 23:59, a service operates between Deansgate-Castlefield and Manchester Airport every 20 minutes.
+Trams run every 12 minutes north to Victoria and south to Manchester Airport.

 Ticket zones

 Northern Moor is located in Metrolink ticket zone 3.

 Facilities

 The tram stop has two ticket machines, one on each platform.
 There are eight seats on the platform, a bike rack on the Airport direction platform, but no parking is available.